Mr. Pest Control

 As to the liability and legal issues, I recommend you contact a local attorney to answer any questions you may have.

 Please note, Mr. Pest Control is answering questions supplied by PMP customers across North America.
 The answers are generated from industry and manufacturer-provided information.
-The answers are for informational purposes only and are not legal advice or a substitute for legal counsel.
-The answer may not be specific to the laws and regulations for your State, Province, Territory or Country or reflect the most current legal developments.
+The answer may not be specific to the laws and regulations for your State, Province, Territory or Country.
 In addition, products mentioned may not be registered and/or available in all areas.
 Always check with your local Univar office for specific information to your area.
 Always read and follow label directions.